AxisCommunications/body-worn-integration-api/README.md

 ### GNSS track

 If the content destination can retrieve and display GNSS track data from a recording, it can activate it using the `StoreGNSSTrackRecording` capability.
 The GNSS data comes as a separate JSON object included in the recording container, other formats may be added later.
-See the chapter on **Location object format** for details.
+See [Location object format](#location-object-format) for details.

+### Store Rejected Content

+In case a clip or recording is not possible to upload to the content destination in the normal way, the content destination can implement the
+'StoreRejectedContent' capability.
+The SCU will then attempt to upload the content to a special "Rejected Content" container.
+The content destination can then handle the content separately and e.g. store it separately from the other content.

+Content eligible for rejected storage includes recordings or clips rejected by the content destination due to e.g. corrupt data or missing metadata, or any other reason that makes the content destination reject it.
+Note that this will not apply to content that fails uploading due to connectivity issues, they will simply be reattempted at a later time.

+See [Rejected content storage](#rejected-content-storage) for details on container and object structure.

 ## License